EDWARD-mononym/CDA/README.md

 Official implementation of the paper "Grounded in Reality: Generalizable and Continual Domain Adaptation for Machine Fault Diagnosis"

 # Data preparation
-Create a folder named PU_raw in data_preproc folder, download the [PU dataset](http://groups.uni-paderborn.de/kat/BearingDataCenter/) and save them in data_preproc/PU_raw.
+Create a folder named PU_raw in the data_preproc folder, download the [PU dataset](http://groups.uni-paderborn.de/kat/BearingDataCenter/) files, extract and save them in data_preproc/PU_raw.
 Run Paderborn_preproc.ipny to preprocess the raw data file.

 # Training a model